PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My, my, my, but you are determined," said the Man in Black with an air of amusement that made Boltac hate him even more.
 "You are something more than a merchant, I think," said the Wizard.
 Boltac said, "en-henh" and kept crawling.

 "Boltac, what are you doing?" asked Asarah.
 Boltac could not answer because he was fighting off a wave of pain.
 But still he crawled.
-He was oblivious to the pike above his head, and only aware of the Man in Black's expensive boots in front of him.
+He was oblivious to the pike above his head and only aware of the Man in Black's expensive boots in front of him.
 He was going to cut the bastard's feet off and then see where it went from there.

 Dimsbury shook his head at the poor spectacle beneath him.
 A fat merchant, crawling to his death as the hot stuff of life trailed on the cobbles behind him.
 How was it that the poor merchant's arm had not been completely severed?
 He turned to his prize, "Come my dear, let me take you away from all of this."

-"Let me go!" she cried, "I must to tend my Inn."
+"Let me go!" she cried, "I must tend my Inn."

 "Ah, yes," said Dimsbury.
-He waved his hand without taking his eyes from her and the front of the Bent Eelpout was engulfed in flame.
+He waved his hand without taking his eyes from her, and the front of the Bent Eelpout was engulfed in flame.

 Asarah screamed again.